UC-OSPO-Network/templates/.github/ISSUE_TEMPLATE/custom-issue.md

 ---
-name: Bug report
+name: Custom Issue
-about: Spelling corrections, broken link fixes, accessibility improvements, etc.
+about:
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the change you'd like to see**
-A clear and concise description of what the bug is (ex: spelling corrections, broken link fixes, accessibility improvements)
+A clear and concise description of what the change(s) you'd like made

 **To Reproduce**
-Steps to reproduce the broken behavior:
+Steps to reproduce the circumstances motivating the change request
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'